TheRenegadeCoder/sample-programs-website/docs/projects/binary-search/java/index.md

 ---
-title: Binary Search in Java
-layout: default
-last-modified: 2022-10-08
-featured-image: binary-search-in-every-language.jpg
-tags: [java, binary_search]
 authors:
 - s18k
+featured-image: binary-search-in-every-language.jpg
+last-modified: 2022-10-08
+layout: default
+tags:
+- java
+- binary_search
+title: Binary Search in Java
 ---

 Welcome to the [Binary Search](https://sampleprograms.io/projects/binary-search) in [Java](https://sampleprograms.io/languages/java) page!
 Here, you'll find the source code for this program as well as a description of how the program works.